Our Local Missions

 for children in our community for back-to-school.

-K-mart in Eau Claire has partnered with
+Payless Shoes in Eau Claire has partnered with

 us in this endeavor.
 We collect donations

-distribute vouchers for children’s shoes
+and then distribute vouchers for children's shoes

 and boots to families in need.
 These children